ShozabAbidi10/rt2_assignment2/README.md

 ## Project Installation:

-This project requires both ROS1 and ROS2 to be install in the system.
-Please make sure you have both of them installed before following the instructions.
-There are three branches in this respository and each one of them should be install in the following fashion.
+This project requires both ROS1 to be install in the system.
+Please make sure you have it installed before following the instructions.
+There are three branches in this respository, the first branch "main" and the second branch "sphinx" are exactly the same project but with different style of documentation.
+The documentation in the "main" branch is done using Doxygen and in the second "sphinx" branch the documentation in done using sphinx tool.

 1. Code available in **Main** branch is a ROS1 package should be install in ROS1 workspace {ros1_ws}/src and to deploy successfully run the following command.
 ```